 If any symptoms occur while going through the GRTP programme, the player must return to the previous stage and attempt to progress again after a minimum 24-hour period of rest without symptoms.

-The International Rugby Board recommends that a medical practitioner or approved healthcare professional confirm that the player can take part in full contact training before entering stage 5.
+World Rugby recommends that a medical practitioner or approved healthcare professional confirm that the player can take part in full contact training before entering stage 5.

 Minimum rest period

 Light jogging for 10-15 minutes, swimming or stationary cycling at low to moderate intensity.
 No resistance training.
 Symptom-free during full 24-hour period

 Increase heart rate